opensearch-project/opensearch-build/TRIAGING.md

 ### Who should I contact if I have further questions?

 You can always file an [issue](https://github.com/opensearch-project/opensearch-build/issues/new/choose) for any question you have about the project.
-Alternatively, you can use [opensearch slack](https://opensearch.org/slack.html) channels named #infra #devops to ask any queries.
+Alternatively, you can use [opensearch slack](https://opensearch.org/slack.html) channels such as #infra #devops for any related queries.